shahnami/oif-solver/crates/solver-discovery/README.md

 - **Event Validation**: No validation of event data integrity
 - **Resource Limits**: No protection against malicious plugins

-The `solver-discovery` service provides a robust foundation for multi-chain event discovery with good statistics and monitoring, though some configuration options lack implementation.
+The `solver-discovery` service provides a foundation for multi-chain event discovery with a clean plugin architecture, though several features mentioned in configuration are not yet implemented.